(A) What are the general principles of disability financial assistance (DFA)?

 (3) An erroneous payment may occur because of any change in the family group's situation which decreases the level of assistance for which the assistance group is eligible.

-(4) Erroneous payments are classified according to whether reporting responsibilities set forth in rule 5101:1-2-20 of the Administrative Code were met and the failure of the county agency to make the appropriate budget change.
+(4) Erroneous payments are classified according to whether reporting responsibilities described in rule 5101:1-2-20 of the Administrative Code were met and the failure of the county agency to make the appropriate budget change.

-(5) Erroneous payments may occur even when the family group meets the reporting responsibilities set forth in rule 5101:1-2-20 of the Administrative Code.
+(5) Erroneous payments may occur even when the family group meets the reporting responsibilities described in rule 5101:1-2-20 of the Administrative Code.
 The erroneous payment may be due to the pendency of a state hearing or to an administrative error.

 Upon notification of a change in the family group's needs, income or resources, the county agency shall make the determination based on the following:

-(1) The date the change in income, resources or need occurred; the date the change was reported to the county agency; and whether the change was a reporting requirement change set forth in rule 5101:1-2-20 of the Administrative Code; and
+(1) The date the change in income, resources or need occurred; the date the change was reported to the county agency; and whether the change was a reporting requirement change described in rule 5101:1-2-20 of the Administrative Code; and

 (2) The amount of DFA erroneous payment by month.
 When there is earned income, the erroneous payment is calculated by using the actual earnings, minus any appropriate disregards;